Real-time chat is one of the most effective ways to build trust with visitors the moment they land on your pages.

 Out of all the options available out there, WPChat turned out to be the best chat plugin for Divi websites.

 I tested WPChat against three other chat plugins (Tidio, Tawk.to, and LiveChat) specifically on Divi sites.
-Here’s what made WPChat the clear winner for beginners:

 - Guided Setup Wizard: WPChat walks you through the entire setup process step-by-step, getting your Facebook Messenger chat live in under 10 minutes without any technical knowledge required.